Joshi-Harsh/Synapse/README.md

 ###README

-Please find the project docuemntation hosted online.
+Please find the project documentation hosted online.
-You can access it by visiting project [WEBSITE](https://Joshi-Harsh.github.io/pHash).
+You can access it by visiting project [WEBSITE](https://Joshi-Harsh.github.io/Synapse).

 You can find the source for documentation in /docs directory.
 /docs-source contains jekyll build setup for generating the documentation.
 You can find the code for project organized in /code directory

 ###License
-It is opely distributed under MIT license, please refer to LICENSE.md
+It is openly distributed under MIT license, please refer to LICENSE.md